mochodek/acora/README.md

 ACoRA is a prototype toolset employing Machine Learning algorithms to support code reviews in Continous Integration.

+The tool is currently developed and studied with the support of the [NCN OPUS'21 project "Source-code-representations for machine-learning-based identification of defective code fragments" (2021/41/B/ST6/02510)](https://ml4code.cs.put.poznan.pl/ml4code/).

 **It is a work in progress project!**

 ## Installation